From Static Designs to Dynamic Experiences

 A2UI in the Developer Ecosystem

-A2UI is not an isolated project, but a specialised protocol in the rapidly evolving landscape of agent frameworks.
+A2UI is not a standalone project but a specialised protocol within the fast-moving landscape of agent frameworks.

 Technology Synergies